bodrick/awesome/README.md

 *   [wiltondb/wiltondb](https://github.com/wiltondb/wiltondb) - RDBMS that can work with applications written for Microsoft SQL Server
 *   [Ravencentric/awesome-arr](https://github.com/Ravencentric/awesome-arr) - A collection of \*arrs and related stuff.
 *   [best-of-lists/best-of](https://github.com/best-of-lists/best-of) - 🏆  Discover best-of lists with awesome open-source projects on all kinds of topics.
+*   [SimpleHomelab/Deployrr](https://github.com/SimpleHomelab/Deployrr) - Deployrr automates Homelab setup using Docker and Docker Compose.
+Below you will find more information its features and what it can/cannot do.
 *   [timschneeb/awesome-shizuku](https://github.com/timschneeb/awesome-shizuku) - Curated list of awesome Android apps making use of Shizuku
 *   [merill/awesome-entra](https://github.com/merill/awesome-entra) - 😎 Awesome list of all things related to Microsoft Entra
 *   [microsoft/DesktopBridgeToUWP-Samples](https://github.com/microsoft/DesktopBridgeToUWP-Samples) - This repo contains the samples that demonstrate the usage patterns for the Desktop Conversion extensions.